Financial Wellness Statistics – 17 Interesting Findings

 (Source: Enrich)

-The survey also found that financial health is not solely determined by age or income.
-In fact, nearly half of millennials reported feeling financially healthy, despite having lower incomes than older generations.
+The survey revealed that financial health isn’t solely determined by age or income.
+Nearly half of millennials reported feeling financially healthy, despite earning less than older generations.

-This suggests that millennials are better at managing their money than previous generations.
-They are more likely to have budgeting apps and to be aware of their spending patterns.
-They are also more likely to have emergency savings funds in case of unexpected expenses.
-As a result, it’s no surprise that millennials are leading the way in financial health.
+This suggests millennials excel at money management compared to previous generations.
+They’re more likely to use budgeting apps and track spending patterns.
+They also maintain emergency savings for unexpected expenses.
+Consequently, millennials are pioneering financial health practices.

 Among the companies that offer financial wellness benefits, 59% of workers report being satisfied with what’s offered